-The word zen has been thrown around in spiritual circles for some time now.
-Have you ever wondered what zen actually means?
+The word Zen has been thrown around in spiritual circles for some time now.
+Have you ever wondered what Zen actually means?
 I have, so I did some research.
-Zen is essentially the pathway to deeper understanding of oneself.
+Zen is essentially the pathway to a deeper understanding of oneself.
 Philosophy means knowledge, so Zen Philosophy is the knowledge of deeper understanding.

 “Always be yourself, express yourself, have faith in yourself, do not go out and look for a successful personality and duplicate it.”